astronomer/docs/astro/ci-cd-templates/jenkins.md

 import TabItem from '@theme/TabItem';

-Use the following CI/CD templates to automate deploying Apache Airflow DAGs from a Git repository to Astro with [Jenkins](https://www.jenkins.io/).
+Use the following CI/CD templates to automate deploying Apache Airflow® DAGs from a Git repository to Astro with [Jenkins](https://www.jenkins.io/).

 The following templates for Jenkins are available: